svarjo/VisMe/README.txt

 # camCtrl - Vimba based camera control software to capture image stacks with
 #           given interval
 #
-# processHDR - Image processing to produce HDR data from image stacks
+# processHDR - Image processing to produce HDR data from image stacks,
-#              filtering and response from data (and result image out)
+#              filtering and some response from data (and result image out)
 #

 #to check out local git repository: